Philippines

 preview

 "This law was enacted to address decades of challenges faced by the men and women who risk their lives at sea to keep global trade moving," Salo said.
-He highlighted concerns such as ambulance chasing and the failure to meet international maritime standards—issues that have threatened the job security of Filipino seafarers.
+He highlighted concerns such as crew welfare ambulance chasing and noncompliance with international maritime standards—issues that have threatened the job security of Filipino seafarers.

 The Magna Carta includes strict measures against ambulance chasing, a long-standing issue unique to the Philippines that has drawn criticism from global shipowners and impacted the employability of Filipino seafarers since the early 2000s.

-The new law ensures that seafarers are given fair and humane employment conditions, protects them from exploitative practices, and guarantees access to quality, affordable maritime education and training.
-It also establishes clear grievance mechanisms and a streamlined dispute resolution process to safeguard their financial and emotional well-being.
+The new law ensures that seafarers receive fair and humane employment conditions, protection from exploitative practices, and access to quality, affordable maritime education and training.
+It also establishes clear grievance mechanisms and a streamlined dispute resolution process to safeguard their financial and emotional well-being—earning approval not only from government agencies and employers but also from the workers’ sector.

-The establishment of seafarer hubs offering legal aid, skills training, and welfare programs is another cornerstone of the law, funded by the Overseas Workers Welfare Administration (OWWA).
+Another cornerstone of the law is the establishment of seafarer hubs, which will provide legal aid, skills training, and welfare programs.
+These hubs will be funded by the Overseas Workers Welfare Administration (OWWA).

-“This is not a distant dream—it is a vision we can realize with the Magna Carta as our compass,” the speaker added, urging stakeholders to unite in implementing the law effectively.
+"This is not a distant dream—it is a vision we can realize with the Magna Carta as our compass," Salo added, urging stakeholders to unite in implementing the law effectively.

-The Magna Carta also strengthens inter-agency collaboration among MARINA, CHED, TESDA, the Department of Migrant Workers (DMW), and even the Department of Health to ensure compliance with international standards and to equip future seafarers for an evolving industry.
+The Magna Carta also strengthens interagency collaboration among MARINA, CHED, TESDA, the Department of Migrant Workers (DMW), and even the Department of Health (DOH) to ensure compliance with international standards and to equip future seafarers for an evolving industry.

-“If there's a disagreement about the disability grading or fitness for work, the [implementing rules and regulations] ensures that the third-party doctor can provide a binding determination resolving disputes efficiently and fairly.
-And I am very pleased to inform you that we have discussed this lengthily already with the Secretary of the Department of Health,” noting the active participation of the ALMA Maritime Group and its chair Atty.
+"If there is a disagreement about disability grading or fitness for work, the IRR ensures that a third-party doctor can provide a binding determination, resolving disputes efficiently and fairly," Salo said, adding that the matter has already been discussed at length with the DOH Secretary.
+He also acknowledged the active participation of the ALMA Maritime Group and its chair, Atty.
 Iris Baguilat.

-As the nation positions itself as a leader in maritime innovation, the speaker called on seafarers to uphold the highest standards of professionalism, stating, Together, we will not just weather the storms; we will sail towards a brighter horizon.”
+As the Philippines positions itself as a leader in maritime innovation, speakers at the event called on seafarers to uphold the highest standards of professionalism.

 About Association of Licensed Manning Agencies (ALMA) Maritime Group